Table of Contents

 };

-// Process a scanned page
+// Process a scanned page with orientation detection

-var ocrParams = new OcrParameters
+var ocrParams = new OcrParameters(

-var result = await tesseract.RunAsync(ocrParams);
+var result = await ocr.RunAsync(ocrParams);

 Console.WriteLine($"Rotation detected: {result.PageRotation} degrees");